 Things to do in Yangon, Myanmar

-We walked from our hotel to Kandawgyi Lake, arriving about 11am … and we were the only people there.
+We walked from our hotel (Sule Shangri-La Yangon) to Kandawgyi Lake, arriving about 11am … and we were the only people there.
 The lake is big and beautiful, though small enough to walk around and enjoy from every angle.
-Kandawgyi Lake is 150 acres (0.1% the size of Lake Geneva) and it’s a 5-mile walk around.
 You’ll find various parks around the lake’s edges, with boardwalks around and across, and could make a visit last as long as you like.
 In feel, it’s of a similar size to Hyde Park and it’s magic.

 What time of day to go?
 Walking around the lake was the only time we really felt the heat during our stay in Yangon.
 After taking our time strolling the 5-mile lake boardwalks (about 2 hours – from 11am to 1pm) we were melting.
 Definitely wear a sun hat and plan to catch a taxi back to your hotel.
 Or, visit earlier in the morning or late afternoon.
 We enjoyed the quiet experience (that others were clearly avoiding at that time of day) and only felt the heat was too much right at the end.

 What to wear at Shwedagon Pagoda?
 Culturally, it’s important to cover your legs (more so than your arms) but if you arrive in something unsuitable, a longyi is provided for men and women alike.
-Follow Thailand’s temple dress code and ideally amp up the coverage to your wrists and ankles.
-As in Thailand your shoes are left outside.
+Follow Thailand’s temple dress code and, ideally, amp up the clothing coverage to your wrists and ankles.
+As in Thailand, your shoes are left outside.

 When to go?
 Avoid mid-day.
 You explore Shwedagon bare foot and the marble floor gets very hot in the sun.
 We were hopping from one shade area to the next.